LAST UPDATED: January 1, 2023

 Where we request personal data directly from you, you do not have to provide it to us.
 If you decide not to provide the requested information, in some circumstances we, or our clients, may be unable to provide products or services to you.
 For example, we may be unable to process your transaction.

-In some jurisdictions, applicable law may provide a right for individuals to access their personal data, correct inaccurate personal data, or delete their personal data in some.
+In some jurisdictions, applicable law may provide a right for individuals to access their personal data, correct inaccurate personal data, or delete their personal data in some circumstances.
 You may contact us directly to request access to, or modify or delete your information in accordance with the law in your jurisdiction.
 We may not be able to provide access to, modify, or delete your information in all circumstances.
 Please view the jurisdiction-specific Information for California Residents, Information for Virginia Residents, and Additional information for European and UK users sections of this Privacy Notice for additional information on how you may exercise these rights if you live in these jurisdictions.

 If you have a complaint about our handling of your personal data, you may contact our data protection officer using the contact information below.
 We request that a complaint be made in writing.
 Please provide details about your concern or complaint so that our data protection officer can investigate it.
 We will take appropriate action in response to your complaint, which may include conducting internal discussions with relevant business representatives.
 We may contact you for additional details or clarification about your concern or complaint.
 We will contact you to inform you of our response to your complaint.
 You also may have a right to file a complaint with a national or local regulatory agency.

-European users should read the important information provided here about transfer of personal data outside of Europe.
+Users should read the important information provided here about transfer of personal data outside of your region / country.